NickStephens/WRATH/README.md

 port, TCP destination port, TCP sequence number, and TCP acknowledgement number.
 With this information it then crafts a packet to look like it belongs to the destination and within the same virtual circuit.

-###### Where TLS Comes Into Play
+###### Where SSL/TLS Comes Into Play

-With TLS things become a bit more difficult for WRATH, and the presence of TLS on a virtual circuit definitely weakens WRATH's abilities; however the mere presence of TLS is not the end for WRATH.
-TCP's sequence and acknowledgement numbers are still in plaintext.
-With WRATH we can easily snoop on these and forge data inside the plain TCP header at-will.
-Anything beyond the TCP header with TLS is out-of-bounds, because of the way it authenticates data, you'd have to know the secret key of the transaction to properly pose as either host in the connection.
+With SSL/TLS things become a bit more difficult for WRATH, and the presence of SSL/TLS on a virtual circuit definitely weakens
+WRATH's abilities; however, the mere presence of SSL/TLS is not the end for WRATH.
+TCP's sequence and acknowledgement numbers are still in the clear.
+With WRATH we can easily snoop on these and forge data inside the exposed TCP header at-will.
+Anything beyond the TCP header with SSL/TLS is out-of-bounds.

+_TODO_:
+* Implement a SSL/TLS Renegotiation attack into WRATH

 _Dependencies_: libnet v1.1.6, libpcap v1.3